 In Manitoba area code 204 will also have 431.

-Alberta, British Columbia and Saskatewchan are all up next to get new overlapping area codes.
+Alberta, British Columbia, and Saskatewchan are all up next to get new overlapping area codes.
 Note the release of these new area codes will begin gradually on March 25th, but realistically it may take a while for the new phone area codes numbers to start being assigned.
-In any case it does not change in anyway the existing numbers.
-Good think that nowadays majority dials using contact information by means of clicking a Name or just scrolling the phone’s phonebook!
+In any case, it does not change in any way the existing numbers.
+Well, think that nowadays majority dials using contact information by means of clicking a Name or just scrolling the phone’s phonebook!